Cybercriminals are taking advantage of the global crisis coronavirus pandemic (COVID-19) to attempt cyber attacks!

 - Beware of Phishing Emails

-If you receive any email that highlights COVID-19, coming from an unknown source, make sure to verify it from your IT Security Admin or SOC team.
+If you receive an email that highlights COVID-19, coming from an unknown source, make sure to verify it from your IT Security Admin or SOC team.
 WHO has already issued an advisory stating that fake emails are being circulated in the name of WHO and fake links of the organizations.
+It would be better to deploy a phishing incident response tool to report such emails instantly.

 The best way to stay cyber secure is by ensuring that no confidential data of the company is stored locally on the computer.
 Employees should be encouraged to store data on secure cloud-based applications.